markNZed/TaskFlow/nodes/react/README.md

 The Taskflows component holds an array of Tasks so the user can switch between Tasks that have started without losing the state.

-Currently a shared worker sets a unique processorId per browser tab.
+Currently a shared worker sets a unique nodeId per browser tab.
 This is not the intended architecture with a unique processor for each browser.
 Ultimately there should be a single master tab that makes the websocket connection and forwards events to a shared worker that forwards events to open tabs.
 The shared worker could also intercept HTTP requests from slave tabs and pass them to the master tab for forwarding to the Hub.

 ## Coding preferences:
 * ES6 Javascript